WhiteToggled/sirat/README.md

-# tutor-site
+# Sirat

-A site demo for a study website.
+A platform for learners to learn.